 Whew!
 That was a lot of work.
 When your blog post is ready, pick a date and time and schedule your post!

 I call it “schedule” instead of “publish” because I recommend writing your content weeks (or even months) ahead.
 That way, no matter what project or hurdle comes your way, your blog continues to be updated on schedule.

 Blog post SEO checklist

 While the steps in this blog post SEO checklist aren’t required, I fully recommend them.
 If you want to get free SEO traffic from Google, it helps to follow the SEO best practices I’ll list below.

 Before you write a blog post, figure out whether it’s even worth your time by doing keyword research.

-By using SEMRush, you can get data about each keyword, such as its search volume and a difficulty score.
-You’re going to want to pick keywords that have high volume and a low difficulty score.
+Using SEMRush, you can get data about each keyword, such as its search volume and difficulty score.
+Of course, you’re going to want to pick keywords with high volume and a low difficulty score.

 If you ignore this step, you risk writing content nobody is searching for or content you have no chance of ranking for in Google.

 Once you’ve nailed down the main keyword phrase you want to target, look for other related phrases too.
 These additional keywords are called LSI (latent semantic indexing) keywords.